rooeque/.myconf/README.md

 Pull/Clone this repo into your `$HOME` directory

 ##### iTerm
-In `Preferences -> General`, there is a setting near the bottom called something like: "Load preferences from a custom folder".
+In `Preferences -> General`, select: "Load preferences from a custom folder".
 Choose your `$HOME` directory

-You're done!

 ### Customization